Daniel-Muruthi/galleria/README.md

 Galleria Art django web application is a site that offers a hustle free way of posting pictures with the world

 ## Creating a Picture
+Log into the admin panel
+Username: Muruthi
+Password: adino1995

 ## HomePage